1975 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 History of the 1975 Penny

-The 1975 penny belongs to the Lincoln Memorial series, which began a fascinating evolution in 1909 when the coin was first struck to mark Lincoln’s 100th birthday.
-Fifty years later, in 1959, the Mint commemorated Lincoln’s 150th birth anniversary by redesigning the reverse, replacing the familiar wheat stalks with the iconic Lincoln Memorial building.
+The 1975 penny belongs to the Lincoln Memorial series, which began in 1909 when sculptor Victor David Brenner designed the cent to mark Lincoln’s 100th birthday.
+In 1959, the Mint honored Lincoln’s 150th birth anniversary by replacing the wheat stalk reverse with Frank Gasparro’s depiction of the Lincoln Memorial building — a design that ran unchanged until 2008.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)